NOAAS Bell M. Shimada: Service history

 Officially classified as a "fisheries survey vessel" and with her home port at Newport, Oregon, Bell M. Shimada operates in support of the Northwest Fisheries Science Center in Seattle, Washington, and the Southwest Fisheries Science Center in La Jolla, California, both components of NOAA's National Marine Fisheries Service.
 She operates along the entire United States West Coast, conducting both oceanographic and fisheries research.
 She monitors fisheries and protected species including albacore, sharks, salmon, groundfish, sardines, and hake, makes weather observations, conducts habitat assessments, and surveys marine mammal and marine bird populations.

 When NOAA commissioned the fisheries survey vessel NOAAS Reuben Lasker (R 228) – home-ported at San Diego, California – in May 2014 and assigned her to surveys of fish, marine mammals, and sea turtles off the U.S. West Coast and in the eastern tropical Pacific Ocean, Bell M. Shimada was freed to focus on high-priority projects that prior to Reuben Lasker's arrival had been allocated no dedicated sea time, including studies of the California Current Large Marine Ecosystem between British Columbia and Baja California and of salmon populations all along the U.S. West Coast.

+On 18 June 2025, NOAA announced that it had awarded a contract for modernization and repairs of the research ship NOAAS Oscar Dyson (R 224), which operated in the waters of Alaska.
+NOAA expected the work to take about a year, planning for it to begin after Oscar Dyson completed the 2026 field season and expecting her to return to service in time for the 2028 field season.
+To allow its research activities in Alaska to continue seamlessly in the meantime, NOAA planned to outfit Bell M. Shimada for Arctic service with polar life rafts, rescue boat heaters, and other adaptations and deploy her to Alaskan waters while Oscar Dyson was in the shipyard.